RoskiDeluge/portfolio/pages/posts/good_embeddings.md

 date: 2025/09/12
 description: Can the Platonic good be codified?
 tag: philosophy, AI, coding
-author: Roberto
+author: Roberto & ChatGPT
 ---

-# Guideposts for the Work
+# Good Embeddings

+_The following is a program of work for a new interaction paradigm on the Web.
+It is fairly experimental and technical, but ultimately it is an exploration of ideas related to the convergence of world representations within language models.
+The main inspiration is this paper: [The Platonic Representation Hypothesis](https://arxiv.org/abs/2405.07987)_

 ## Ontology (what the world is made of)